 In addition, students are required to complete the Faculty of Environment Co-op program or two semesters of Planning Internship.
 Graduates from the REM Major in Planning will be eligible for accreditation as Registered Professional Planners with the Canadian Professional Standards Board.
 The full overview of the program can be found here.
 The full overview of the requirements for accreditation as a Registered Professional Planner can be found here.

-To apply for the Honours program, please send an email to the REM Advisor here by attaching: (i) your advising transcript indicating that you meet the requirements stated for program entry above; and, (ii) a 250 word Statement of Interest related to your proposed research area.
+To apply for the Planning Stream, please send an email to the REM Advisor here by attaching: (i) your advising transcript indicating that you meet the requirements stated for program entry above; and, (ii) a 250 word Statement of Interest related to your proposed research area.

-Note that applications for entry to the REM Honours program in the Fall term will be accepted up until May 31st each year.
-Students will be notified of the result by the end of June.
-Applications will not be accepted at other times.
+Applications for entry into the REM Planning Stream will be accepted up until May 31st each year.
+Students will be notified of the result by the end of June at the latest.

 Please review the Graduation Checklist for the REM Major Planning Stream, which shows how the course requirements differ from the regular REM Major requirements.